sr2silo

 }

-The total output is handled in an .ndjson.zst
+The total output is handled in an .ndjson.zst.

 Resource Requirements

-command, be aware of memory and storage requirements:
+When running sr2silo, particularly the process-from-vpipe command, be aware of memory and storage requirements:

 - Standard configuration uses 8GB RAM and one CPU core